 2. A Wisconsin resident attending an out-of-state school in a Bachelor of Science surveying program, having completed at least one year and enrolled in the 2nd year or later of that program

 All application material must be submitted digitally using the Submission Form in step (5).

 To apply for a scholarship, follow these steps:

-(4) Obtain a digital version of an official transcript from your current school.
+3. Obtain a digital version of an official transcript from your current school.
 A transcript available only in printed form must be scanned.
 Be sure to request the transcript early to ensure it arrives before the application deadline.
-If only an unoffical transcript is available, it may be sent instead but must be clearly marked Unoffical Transcript.
+If only an unofficial transcript is available, it may be sent instead but must be clearly marked Unofficial Transcript.
 Name the transcript file: yourname-transcript

-(5) Application material must be submitted using the Submission Form at this link.
-You will attached files from steps (1), (2), and (4), and provide contact information for your Letter of Recommendation authors in step (3).
+4. Application material must be submitted using the form.
+You will attach files from steps (1) & (3) and provide contact information for your Letter of Recommendation authors in step (2).

 5. Selection Process, the Education Committee will select Scholarship Recipients based on academics, financial need, references, content of question answers, and involvement in professional and student organizations.
 These will be submitted as recommendations to the funding entities who will have final approval.
 All application materials must be received by December 4, 2020.
 Incomplete applications will not be considered for a scholarship.
 If you have questions, please contact [email protected]